cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/manage-domains/move-domain.md

 You will have to move or transfer domains from one Cloudflare account to another if you:

-* manage a multi-user organization and need to segment domain access by user,
+* Manage a multi-user organization and need to segment domain access by user.

-* receive a `Cloudflare is already hosting under a different account` error, or
+* Receive a `Cloudflare is already hosting under a different account` error.

-* lose access to your Email address or Cloudflare account.
+* Lose access to your email address or Cloudflare account.

 {{<Aside type="note">}}